This looks better irl

 Exploring cosplay cons

 Blending references to manga and smartphones, the book reflects the vibrant and slightly rebellious spirit of this youth culture.
-Beyond the impressive costumes, it reveals the cosplayers’ journey of self-discovery and the vulnerabilities they share online, capturing a unique snapshot of a generation navigating both real and virtual worlds.
+Beyond the impressive costumes, it reveals the cosplayers’ journeys of self-discovery and the vulnerabilities they share online, capturing a unique snapshot of a generation navigating both real and virtual worlds.